bkryza/clang-uml/docs/generator_types.md

       - 'note for {{ alias("config") }} "General options not used by diagrams."'
 ```

-will add before the diagram contents (right after diagram type,
+will add a diagram direction hint before the diagram contents (right after
-e.g. `classDiagram`) diagram direction hint, and after each diagram contents
+diagram type, e.g. `classDiagram`), and after each diagram contents
-2 notes attached to elements.
+2 notes attached to classes `inheritable_diagram_options` and `config`.

 This generator also accepts a `cmd` parameter to specify a command to execute
 on the generated MermaidJS source file to generate actual diagram image, for